 Smithfield is a somewhat small town located in the state of Virginia.
 With a population of 8,364 people and five constituent neighborhoods, Smithfield is the 86th largest community in Virginia.

-Unlike some towns, Smithfield isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Smithfield are a mix of both white- and blue-collar jobs.
+Smithfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Smithfield is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Smithfield who work in management occupations (13.21%), office and administrative support (11.02%), and sales jobs (9.44%).

 Also of interest is that Smithfield has more people living here who work in computers and math than 95% of the places in the US.